-Plans may be viewed at the West Covina City Hall Planning Division Counter at 1444 W. Garvey Avenue South, 2nd Floor - Room 208, West Covina CA 91790.
+Plans and environmental documents (CEQA) may be viewed at the West Covina City Hall Planning Division Counter at 1444 W. Garvey Avenue South, 2nd Floor - Room 208, West Covina CA 91790.
+The CEQA documents are also posted on the City website and may be accessed through the following link:Environmental Documents

+Submitted by:

-Submitted by: Jo-Anne Burns, Planning Manager
+Jo-Anne Burns, Planning Manager

-Attachment No. 1 - Resolution of Approval Attachment 2-GP Exemption
+Attachment No. 1 - Precise Plan Resolution